Zagros Mountains: History

+A human metatarsal bone fragment from Wezmeh Cave has been analyzed and dated to the Neolithic period.
+The DNA from this bone fragment shows that it is from a distinct genetic group, which was not known to scientists before.
+He belongs to the Y-DNA haplogroup G2b, specifically its branch G-Y37100, and mitochondrial haplogroup J1d6.
+He had brown eyes, relatively dark skin, and black hair, although Neolithic pre Indo-European Iranians carried reduced pigmentation-associated alleles in several genes and derived alleles at 7 of the 12 loci, showing the strongest signatures of selection in ancient Eurasians.
+He did not contribute to the genetic makeup of early European farmers or modern Europeans.
+Instead, he was the most genetically similar to modern Iranian Zoroastrians, followed by Fars, Balochi, Brahui, Kalash and Georgians.
+Gallego-Llorente et al. (2016) believes that the Zagros Mountain was a plausible source of Eurasian ancestry in Central and South Asia, along with Kotias, which was inhabited by Caucasus Hunter-Gatherers.
+He cites archaeological evidence of eastward Neolithic expansions from the Near East.

-During early ancient times, the Zagros was the home of peoples such as the later, the Kassites, Guti, Elamites and Mitanni, who periodically invaded the Sumerian and/or Akkadian cities of Mesopotamia.
-The mountains create a geographic barrier between the Mesopotamian Plain, which is in Iraq, and the Iranian plateau.
+During early ancient times, the Zagros was the home of various Pre Indo-European peoples such as the Hurrians, Guti, Kassites, Elamites, Turukku and Lullubi, (together with Semitic peoples such as Assyrians and Amorites on the western side) who periodically invaded the Sumerian, Akkadian and Assyrian cities of Mesopotamia.
+The mountains create a geographic barrier between the Mesopotamian Plain, which is in modern Iraq, and the Iranian plateau.
 A small archive of clay tablets detailing the complex interactions of these groups in the early second millennium BC has been found at Tell Shemshara along the Little Zab.
 Tell Bazmusian, near Shemshara, was occupied between 5000 BCE and 800 CE, although not continuously.

 Population

 The Zagros mountains have been inhabited by different groups of pastoralists and farmers for thousands of years.
-Pastoralist groups such as Bakhtiaris, Kurds or Qashqais move from their herds from the east slopes in summer (Yeylāgh) to the west slopes in winter (Gheshlāgh).
+Current Pastoralist groups such as Lurs, Bakhtiari Lurs, Kurds or Qashqais move from their herds from the east slopes in summer (Yeylāgh) to the west slopes in winter (Gheshlāgh).
 Some major cities are located on the foothills of the Zagros mountains, including Sulaymaniyah, Kermanshah, Khorramabad, and Shiraz.

-Bakhtiaris
+Lurs

+The Lurs are an Iranic tribe, primarily inhabiting the Central, Western, and Southern Zagros.
+Cities inhibited by Lurs include Khorramabad, Borujerd, Malayer, Izeh, Shahr-e Kord, Yasuj.
+Lurs speak Luri and span across many provinces in Iran including Lorestan, Khuzestan, Chaharmahal and Bakthiari, Ilam, Kohgiluyeh and Boyer-Ahmad, and Hamedan.

+Bakhtiari Lurs

 The Bakhtiaris are a Lur tribe from Iran, primarily inhabiting the Central and South Zagros.
-Major cities inhabitated by Bakhtiaris include Masjed Soleyman, Izeh and Shahr-e Kord.
+Major cities inhabited by Bakhtiaris include Masjed Soleyman, Izeh and Shahr-e Kord.
 A significant number of Bakhtiari still practice nomadic pastoralism.